kevinmeredith/nescala2017/talk.md

 * Property-Based Testing -
 	* Versus Unit Tests
 		> "closely related to the difference between specifications and tests" (ScalaCheck: Definitive Guide).
+	* More powerful and concise than Unit Tests
 * Property
 	* Specifies behavior
 * Generator